Cannabis law and legislation in Slovakia

 Latest developments

 Slovak law does not classify CBD as a highly addictive psychotropic substance as of 1st May 2021.
 The aim of this legislative change was to harmonize Slovak law with the EU law and relevant UN conventions.
-Due to the removal of CBD from the list of highly addictive psychotropic substances, Slovak Ministry of Health expects the CBD related business development mainly in the cosmetics industry.
-We expect the legal framework to be updated with the possibility to also sell CBD for internal use.
-However, Slovakia is one of the most conservative jurisdictions within the EU with respect to reforms related to cannabis, thus any relevant legislative change is going to be rather slowly implemented.
+Due to the removal of CBD from the list of highly addictive psychotropic substances.
+Slovak Ministry of Health expects the CBD related business development mainly in the cosmetics industry.
+Current legal framework does not allow the possibility to also sell CBD for internal use.
+Since March 2024 Slovak Ministry of Health is working on the amendment of Slovak Narcotics Act, which will classify several cannabis related substances, such as Hexahydrocannabinol (HHC), its variants (HHC-P and HHC-O) and Tetrahydrocanabidiol (H4-CBD), as a new psychoactive substances, which will mean prohibition of any production, sale and distribution of these substances.
+The planned effectiveness of the amended Slovak Narcotics Act is October 2024.

 Portrait ofTomáš Matĕjovský